ChristineTham/christinetham.github.io/src/pages/bio/childhood.md

 his many audiophile trips, I would spend time at the second hand bookshops on the beach and bought many books there.

-However, I stayed at my aunt's room for several weeks during one school vacation when I was living with my grandma.
+I stayed at my aunt's room for several weeks during one school vacation when I was living with my grandma.
 She had gone to the UK to study.
 I discovered she had a whole bookshelf full of romance novels, primarily Mills and Book but also some Harlequin.
 I devoured her entire bookshelf, and